-2022 % 2021 %
+2023 % 2022 %

-Fixed rate 4.90% 4.90%
+Fixed rate 4.63% 4.90%

-Total 4.90% 4.90%
+Total 4.63% 4.90%

-The Company's only external financial instruments are fixed rate borrowings, which are held at amortised cost using the effective interest rate method, to be settled at par on maturity.
+The Company's only external financial instrument is a fixed rate borrowing, which is held at amortised cost using the effective interest rate method, to be settled at par on maturity.
 The proceeds are on-lent to KWF on mirrored terms, hence any increase or decrease in interest rate will not have any impact on profits.